openshift-pipelines/pipeline-service/README.md

 Future: Webhooks will be supported by KCP.

-2. Interceptors are not supported yet.

-Future: To be fixed by us.

-3. Service Account for Event Listener is handled manually
+3. Service Account for Event Listener and Interceptor is handled manually

 Triggers controller manages EL deployments.
 It uses service accounts for EL to call back apiserver.
 This doesn't work currently with KCP.